 Ready to explore more exotic locales?
 Check out The Traveling Photographer: Hong Kong.

-Hi my name is David Hobby.
-And welcome to the Traveling Photographer Fundamentals.
-I will be your instructor and your colleague.
-And ultimately your traveling companion in this course.
-I'm going to tell you right off the bat that this is not the typical photography course.
+- Hi, my name is David Hobby and welcome to The Traveling Photographer: Fundamentals.
+I will be your instructor and your colleague, and ultimately, your traveling companion in this course.
+I'm gonna tell you right off the bat that this is not the typical photography course.
 In fact, I would go as far as to say it's probably different than any other photography course you've ever taken.
-I'll also tell you right off the bat that the Traveling Photographer is not about travel photography per se.
+I'll also tell you right off the bat that The Traveling Photographer is not about travel photography, per se.

 Think of it more this way.
 The Traveling Photographer is about the balance between traveling and being a photographer carrying a camera.
 So, we are going to look at many, many things and not really concentrate on f-stops and shutter speeds and ISO and focus and framing and composition, and all those things that you're used to in normal photography courses.
 If you think about it, anyone can pick up a camera and push the button.
 So, if that's what made great pictures, then everyone would be able to make great pictures, and that's absolutely not the case, as we all know.

 To me, the most important parts of photography happen in the time before you press the button.
 That's not just like the 30 seconds before you press the button.
 It's like the months before you press the button.
 It's the thought process, it's the research, it's the learning to train yourself to think like a photographer, and that's when great pictures are really made.
 Pushing the button is just like the last thing in a sequence of events that records that moment and makes the picture.
 So, we're gonna spend a lot of time on the journey and training yourself to learn to think like a photographer, really.